Kena-Njonge/osync/README.md

 If you have used tools like Unison, this project will feel familiar, but the git-native mindset and reliance on ubiquitous tooling make it easy to tweak for your own workflow.

+Osync is an independent project; it is neither affiliated with nor endorsed by Obsidian.

 ## How it works

 The primary entry point is `osync.sh`.
 Given a local directory path, a remote host, and a remote directory, it will: